 Visiting Dubai in the 21st century, it’s easy to forget that you are in the Middle East.
-That’s why one of my favourite activities in the city is to head down to the creek and take an abra boat trip in this historic heart of the city.
+That’s why one of my favorite activities in the city is to head down to the creek and take an abra boat trip in this historic heart of the city.

 The creek is where Dubai’s trade developed, and as recently as 30 years ago it was still the hub of the city’s merchant life.
-Huge dhows still line the creek today; these traditional wooden ships plough the waters of the Arabian Gulf to India and beyond, and it’s fascinating to watch them being unloaded at the quayside.
+Huge dhows still line the creek today; these traditional wooden ships plow the waters of the Arabian Gulf to India and beyond, and it’s fascinating to watch them being unloaded at the quayside.

 From the northeastern bank of the creek, pick up an abra to cross to the other side of this wide waterway.
-Abras are canopied wooden ferries that crisscross the creek as they transport locals about their business in time-honoured tradition.
+Abras are canopied wooden ferries that crisscross the creek as they transport locals about their business in time-honored tradition.
 The fare is still incredibly cheap: just 1 dirham (less than $0.30) will see you safely to the other side.
 Board the abra at one of the ferry stations; once on board, just pass your dirham coin to the pilot at the front of the boat.

 from Jill of Reading the Book Travel

 One of Dubai’s defining features is how man-made it is.
 Between the record-breaking skyscrapers, glitzy malls, and improbable ski slopes rising out of the desert, one thing there isn’t a lot of is nature.
 But there’s one part of Dubai where you can see nature at its flamboyant best – even in Dubai, nature is a little bit extra.